igrishaev/dos-and-donts/README.md

   master -> feature-branch -> commits -> pull request -> review -> merge
   ```

-- JSON is bad when configuring software: lots of braces, no comments.
-Take YAML.
+- JSON is bad for configuring software: lots of braces, lack of comments.
+Take
+  YAML.

+- Don't be afraid of long files.
+There is no a problem if you can navigate of
+  them quickly.
+Spreading more and more small files turns a project into a
+  mess.
+In fact, you only need to setup your editor properly.

 ### [Programming languages](#lang)